-18 Segment reporting:

-The Company is mainly engaged in real estate, construction business, commercial development.
-Considering the nature of the company's business and operations, there are no separate reportable segments (business and/or geographical) in accordance with the requirements of Indian Accounting Standard (IND AS)108 - 'Segment Reporting'
+25 Segment reporting: The Company is mainly engaged in real estate activities and hospitality services.
+Considering the nature of the company's business and operations, there are no The Company is mainly engaged in real estate activities and hospitality services.
+Considering the nature of the company's business and operations, there are no separate reportable segments (business and/or geographical) in accordance with the requirements of Indian Accounting Standard (IND AS)108 - 'Segment